cknight/copyright-license-checker/README.md

 With regards to dynamic timeframes in your header, you specify in the header text a `{TIMEFRAME}` token placeholder.
-This token will be replaced with the timespan first year to current year (e.g. 2019-2023) OR just the current year (e.g. 2023) if the first year is either left out of the options or is the same as the current year.
+This token will be replaced with the timespan of first year to current year (e.g. "2019-2023") OR just the current year (e.g. "2023") if the first year is either left out of the options or is the same as the current year.

 ### Checking files have up to date copyright and license header